Regulatory Strategy definition

 Regulatory Strategy has the meaning set forth in Section 7.1 (Regulatory Responsibility).

-Regulatory Strategy will mean the principal regulatory considerations that are associated with Product development during the Development Program as set forth in Exhibit C and described generally in Section 4.2.
+Regulatory Strategy means the principal regulatory considerations that are associated with Product development during the Development Program as set forth in Exhibit C.

 Regulatory Strategy.
 Subpart H Approval for PFIC with Post-Approval Long-Term Outcome Study Seek accelerated approval for PFIC treatment using surrogate endpoint Study planning ongoing; assessing serum bile acids, pruritus and sleep as endpoints following FDA discussions Long-term outcome study to be underway at the time of NDA filing CFR Title 21, Section 314.510: “FDA may grant marketing approval for a new drug product on the basis of adequate and well-controlled clinical trials establishing that the drug product has an effect on a surrogate endpoint that is reasonably likely, based on epidemiologic, therapeutic, pathophysiologic, or other evidence, to predict clinical benefit or on the basis of an effect on a clinical endpoint other than survival or irreversible morbidity.”
 Request for pre-Phase 3 FDA meeting planned Q4 2016 A4250